Avantikakrishnadaskundooly/Module1/README.md

-# Ex4:🧮 Datatypes-Complex Number Creation in Python
+# Ex 4:🧮 Datatypes-Complex Number Creation in Python

 ## 🎯 Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.